 loneoceans labs | IGBT Brick Driver (temporary placeholder page)

-BrickDriver is a straightforward no-frills Discrete Opto-isolated Gate Driver designed to drive large IGBT modules, affectionately known as 'Bricks' due to their large size and shape.
-It takes in a 5V logic input and drives the largest IGBT modules via a +15 and -8V gate driver with active miller clamp and desaturation detection and isolated fault sensing.
+BrickDriver is a straightforward no-frills Discrete Opto-isolated Gate Driver designed to drive large IGBT modules - affectionately known as 'Bricks' due to their large size, weight and shape.
+BrickDriver takes in an isolated 3.3V/5V TTL/CMOS logic input, and drives the largest IGBT (or MOSFET) modules via a +15V and -8V gate drive, with active miller clamping, desaturation detection and isolated fault sensing.

 What does this board do?

-This board is a single-board gate drive solution implementing a high-current driver (via buffering FETs / BJTs) via industry standard opto-isolated gate drivers, specifically the Avago HCPL-316J and the Fairchild FOD 8316 2.5A driver ICs which are identical pin-compatible drivers.
-The board buffers the output with large TO 220 FETs of your choice for >15A gate drive capability and is robust enough to drive even the largest 1000A IGBTs (or MOSFETs).
-The board also includes an on-board split-rail power supply offering +15 and -8V gate drive, as well as desaturation detection, configurable Rg_on and Rg_off resistors and gate TVS.
+This board is a single-board IGBT / MOSFET gate drive solution implementing a high-current driver (via buffering FETs / BJTs) via industry standard opto-isolated gate drivers, specifically the Avago HCPL-316J and the Fairchild FOD 8316 2.5A driver ICs (these are identical pin-compatible drivers).
+The board buffers the output with large TO-220 complementary transistors of your choice for >15A gate drive capability, and is robust enough to drive even the largest 1000A IGBTs (or MOSFETs).
+The board also includes an on-board split-rail power supply offering +15 and -8V gate drive voltages, as well as desaturation detection, configurable Rg_on and Rg_off resistors and gate TVS.

-The BrickDriver features the following functions:
+The BrickDriver has the following features:

-For usage instructions, please see: HCPL-316J-000E or FOD8318 Opto-isolated Gate Driver datasheets.
+For more implementation details, please see: HCPL-316J-000E or FOD8318 Opto-isolated Gate Driver datasheets.

 The listed prices are for a single blank board measuring about 7.5 x 5cm in size.
 Board design pictured above.

 Please note this board was designed solely as a personal hobby board, and interfaces with potentially deadly mains / line voltages and high power circuits!
 I make no claims that the board satisfies any UL, CE or any electrical standards.
 You will bear all responsibility for using this board correctly and safely in your project with good engineering practices.
 Note that I will NOT be able to provide technical support, other than questions about the physical board itself.
 For usage instructions, please refer to the datasheets of the specific drive ICs you use.

 Contact loneoceans [at] g mail [dot] com for enquiries.

-Bill of Materials
+Bill of Materials for v1.1

-The parts list for the BrickDriver is as follows and should be avaliable on popular sites like Farnell, RS, Mouser or Digikey.
+The parts list for the BrickDriver is as follows and should be available on

 The board has been designed to be easy to put together by hand.

-First, plug in 20VAC into the power input (this needs to be isolated, i.e. from a regular iron transformer).
-LED1 should light up.
-Connect the 5V power (remember this needs to be isolated from the gate drive rail) from an external source (typically the micro-controller or similar) to the board.
-Scope the outputs of the gate drive with a scope probe connected such that the ground is to the 'Emitter' and the probe is to the 'Gate'.
+Second, connect the 5V power at the 3-pin connector (remember this needs to be isolated from the gate drive rail) from an external source (typically from a micro-controller or similar) to the BrickDriver board.
 Note that desaturation detection turns the driver into a fault state when V_desat - V_emitter > 7V (where the driver then executes a 'soft' turn off and holds the driver LOW).
 Hence for testing, connect the Collector terminal to the Emitter for now.
 Alternatively, connect this to an actual IGBT making sure the Collector is also connected.

 For more enquires, please contact me at loneoceans [at] gmail [dot] com.

 Back to loneoceans labs.
-(Updated May 2016)
+(Updated Sept 2019)